TaFMAC Study

 The aim of this study with older athletes is to record the benefits and risks of competitive sports beyond the age of 35.
 Based on this information, recommendations for preventative and medical training measures can be derived.

-Background to the TaFMAC study
+Background of the TaFMAC study

 It is widely accepted that exercise promotes health.
 But what type of training is optimal and what are the risks?
 To answer this question, we collect data on fitness, training habits, nutrition, competition performance, quality of life and medical aspects from older athletes.